oonqt/Emby.Notifications.Discord/README.md

 ![media added override](https://i.memester.xyz/u/6n3.png)

 #### Hide External Server Links
 This will exclude any external links (i.e. title, local images) that have a URL tied to your EmbyServer.
 Only Enable this if you want to prevent people from seeing your Server URL.
 If you already have remote access disabled, there is no need to enable this as the links will already be excluded.
-Local images will be proxied through one of my file hosting servers to hide the location of your server

 #### Mention Type
 This gives you the ability to choose between 2 mention types, `@here`, `@everyone`, or `None`